waweiwoowu/hanabi-iamjeff/2-player/Chop_Move_Guide.md

 <br/>

-## Chop Move with Contextual Read
+## Context

 ### Trash Chop Move (with a stale 1)

-* If a player recieves a 1 clue (one or more away from *Chop*) and they have enough contextual read that it cannot be a *Play Clue*.
+* If a player recieves a 1 clue (one or more away from *Chop*) and they have enough context knowing that it is not a playable 1.
 In this situation, the clue should be interpreted as a *Trash Chop Move*.
 * For example:
   * Red 1 has been played on the red stack.
   * Alice discards.
 Bob discards.